CS506/fall2016-group1/docs/README.md

 ### Implementation Quality Characteristics
 *Coming soon*

+## High-level Features

+These are the high-level features the customers wants in order to differentiate his service from other services:
+* Buckets
+* Choice of window period
+* Choice of anonymity

 ## High-level Requirements

 1. The user shall have the option to create an account in the service.